raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 --- /task ---

-### Installing Astro Pi Replay
+### Using the Astro Pi Replay Tool

-Next, you will install the Astro Pi Replay tool, which allows you to simulate using an Astro Pi Sense HAT or camera to capture data from space.
+Once you have a working program, you will need to test it using the Astro Pi Replay tool.
+The tool allows you to simulate using an Astro Pi Sense HAT or camera to capture data from space.
+We recommend you use the online version of the tool.

 --- collapse ---
 ---
-title: Installing on Raspberry Pi Bookworm
+title: Accessing the Astro Pi Replay Tool online
 ---
+The easiest way to test if your program will work on the ISS is to uload your main.py file to the online [Astro Pi Replay Tool](astro-pi-replay.org).
+To upload your program simply, open the link and either drag and drop, or select, your main.py file and click run.
+The Replay tool will run your program in full, and show you the images and data you have captured, along with any files that your program outputs.
+Make sure you have a output with your estimate.
+--- /collapse ---

+--- collapse ---
+---
+title: Installing Astro Pi Replay Tool on Raspberry Pi Bookworm
+---
 If you are on Raspberry Pi OS Bookworm, please follow the instructions on how to configure Thonny to use a virtual environment on the [raspberrypi website](https://www.raspberrypi.com/documentation/computers/os.html#using-the-thonny-editor) before proceeding with the instructions below.
---- /collapse ---

 To install the Astro Pi Replay tool, open Thonny, then click on **Tools > Manage plug-ins...**, and search for `thonny-astro-pi-replay`.
 Select the correct plug-in, then press **Install**.